Comic Relief: Chronology of noses

 As of 2019, Comic Relief has sold 50 different red noses over 19 Red Nose Days.
 In 1988, It started with one nose.
 Two noses were available for the 1995 event.
 Three noses per event were available from 2009 to 2013.
 In 2015, nine noses were released, and in 2017, there were 10 different noses available—for both these years, this included a rare collector's nose.
 For 2019, 11 different noses were available to buy, including "rare" and "ultra-rare" noses.
 Ten different plastic-free noses were available for Red Nose Day 2021.
 In 2022, There were 8 noses.
 In 2023, It went back to only one.
 In 2024, there were four plastic noses, including the golden "rare" nose.
 In 2025, 6 noses were made to celebrate the 40th anniversary of Red Nose Day.
 4 noses from past Comic Relief campaigns (1988, 1991, 2009 and 2013) to celebrate 4 decades of Comic Relief, alongside a cupcake nose exclusive to the collector’s pack, and a rare ruby red nose.
 All noses also returned to their foam design for the first time since 2019.
+In 2026, 6 nose designs were made.
+The classic red nose returned, alongside 5 illustration noses made by Mr Doodle.
+However, Comic Relief introduced the “Design-Yer Noses”, unlimited red noses with a blank canvas in the front (made by drawing paper and wood) whilst maintaining the biofoam used in 2025 for attachments.
+This allows the British public to make their own Red Nose Day designs, technically making it the campaign with the largest number of Red Noses.